themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 ## SCNS-V4 Coordinate Format-[`$UCCS-CORE:SCNSV4:FORMAT:SCNSV4-ID$`]

-**Summary**

 SCNS-V4 is a domain-agnostic coordinate system designed to support the UCCS.
-It uses a six-part hierarchy structure and optional tags for versioning and state to give any piece of information a precise, queryable address.
+It uses a structured six-part hierarchy and optional tags for versioning and state to give any piece of information a precise, queryable address.

-**Elaboration**

 The SCNS-V4 is the spatial addressing system within the UCCS framework.
-To support Universal Addressability, its format is abstracted to be domain-agnostic.
-The standard format consists of six hierarchical components:
+To support Universal Addressability & Accessibility, it's standard format is boken down:

 - DOMAIN: The highest-level project or system domain (e.g., FINAPP, COGNITION).
 - AREA: A major functional area or context within the domain.